-As a employer it is your responsibility to provide reasonable workplace accommodations for deaf or hard of hearing employees.
+As an employer, it is your responsibility to provide reasonable workplace accommodations for deaf or hard of hearing employees.
 This means helping them communicate and providing the resources they need to be able to succeed in their position.
-It is helpful to put some of these practices to use even before they are requested, because even those without hearing loss have different preferences when it comes to communication.
-It is also important to discuss a plan for accommodation on a case-by-case basis for new employees who are deaf or hard of hearing.
-Below are some options for accommodating a deaf or hard of hearing employee.
+It is helpful to put some of these practices to use even before they are requested because even those without hearing loss have different preferences when it comes to communication.
+It is also important to discuss a plan for accommodation on a case-by-case basis for new employees who are Deaf or hard of hearing.
+Below are some options for accommodating an employee who is Deaf or hard of hearing.

-Common Workplace Accommodations for Deaf and Hard of Hearing Employees
+Common Workplace Accommodations for Employees who are Deaf and Hard of Hearing

 - Closed captioning